Claus-E/teams2tasmota/README.md

 --------|-----------|--------------------------------|
 0.1.0	| 06.02.21	| First released version
 0.2.0	| 06.03.21	| Flashing on incoming call	(Please use current xml)
+0.2.1	| 13.03.21	| Blinking can be activated for chat and call individually see Settings

 ## Features
 * Software recognizes all presence states of Microsoft Teams